cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 A data hazard occurs when an instruction (A) uses the result of a previous instruction (B) which is still being processed in the pipeline.

 A pipeline stall is produced in case of data hazards so that B is able to finish before A uses its result.

+.. requirement:: A_HAZARD_01
+   :rationale: Stalling the decode module inserts pipeline bubbles to the subsequent modules.

+   The hazard module shall issue a stall request to the decode module while a write operation to one of the next registers to be read by decode is to be performed by the following modules : decode (current output), execute, loadstore and register.

+.. requirement:: A_PIPELINE_STALL_03

+   The decode module shall stall the pipeline upon stall request from the hazard module.

+.. requirement:: A_PIPELINE_STALL_04
+   :rationale: In the case where the data hazard is cause by the current decode output, not clearing the decode module's outputs will lead to the hazard module stalling the decode module indefinitely.

+   While stalling the pipeline due to a stall request from the hazard module, the decode module shall clear its outputs.

 .. note:: It shall be noted that some of the performance impact of this kind of hazard could be mitigated but this feature is not included in version 1.0.0.